blockforgewp/blockforge-wp/README.md

 https://blockforgewp.lemonsqueezy.com
 ```

-Customers receive access to the commercial ZIP package and the included documentation after purchase.
+After purchase, customers receive access to the commercial ZIP package and the included documentation through Lemon Squeezy.

+Taxes may be applied at checkout depending on the customer's location and applicable tax rules.

 This public GitHub repository does not contain the commercial ZIP package, private source repositories, or internal development files.